icdevs/Icdevs_mainsite/content_bounties.md

 ## Accelerate a bounty:

-DFINITY has awarded ICDevs.org a Bounty Accelerator Grant.
+DFINITY has awarded ICDevs.org a Foundation Grant.
 For each ICP donated to ICDevs on behalf of an open bounty, we will add 2 ICP to that bounty from the grant.
 (Maximums Apply)  Pick your favorite bounty and spend DFINITY's money.
 Donations are tax-deductible for US Citizens and Corporations.

 ## Open Bounties